Skip to content

 TIP

 Thinking mode requires support from the current model.
+Some models (like kimi-k2-thinking-turbo) always use thinking mode and cannot be disabled.

 Multi-line input